 Some of the activities that fall into Dogtag's Sport level of coverage include bungee jumping, sailboarding, camping, cycling, and trekking up to 4000 meters (13,123 ft.).
 The Sport+ level supports downhill mountain biking, sailing, heli-skiiing, whitewater rafting among others.
 Extreme coverage is designed for such adventures as canyoneering, rock climbing, paragliding and hiking via ferratas.
 And, as you have probably guessed, the Extreme+ level covers the most demanding and dangerous activities, such as ultra-marathons, BASE jumping, and high-altitude mountaineering.

 Most of us will find everything we plan to do on our trips is covered by the first tier, but more active travelers may need to ratchet their coverage up a notch or two, depending on the nature of their itinerary.
-And some of the most popular and iconic trips in the world include treks to the summit of Mt.
+For instance, some of the most popular and iconic trips in the world include treks to the summit of Mt.
 Kilimanjaro in Africa and expeditions to Everest Base Camp in Nepal, both of which fall under the company's "Extreme" level of coverage.

 Dogtag even insures ultra-extreme expeditions, such as trips to both the North and South Pole, which fall outside the traditional Dogtag four-tier system.
 These travelers are required to provide detailed plans about their expedition before coverage can be offered, but policies can be made available even for those looking to truly push themselves to the extreme.
+Finding coverage for those unique adventures isn't always easy, but the team at Dogtag is ready to lend a hand for those visiting remote corners of the world.

-Besides providing customers with dogtags that are laser-engraved with their name, personal tag number (policy number), and 24/7 emergency contact details, the program also supplies medical personnel with a special online webpage that includes vital information about the insured such as the customer's blood type, medical history and current medications..
+Besides providing customers with dog tags that are laser-engraved with their name, personal tag number (policy number), and 24/7 emergency contact details, the program also supplies medical personnel with a special online webpage that includes vital information about the insured such as the customer's blood type, medical history, and current medications..

 Dogtag customers receive up to $1 million in medical benefits as well as emergency evacuation coverage with their policies.
 Not surprisingly, the program is specifically designed to fill in where traditional policies don't--or won't--cover.
 Many tourists are surprised, for instance, to discover that their plan doesn't cover them at all while traveling abroad.
 Others won't pay for medical expenses for injuries that have been sustained during active sports.
 And many sports enthusiasts learn this the hard way after trying to collect on payments for medical bills--and found out they're too late.